WoW! Wildlife on Wheels Takes Education Far Out

 2021 WoW STATS

-- From January through May, had 5,620 students visit at schools throughout the district
+- From January through December, 7,620 students visited at schools throughout the district

 - Made three week-long school camp visits during the summer, reaching more than 300 students